Jewish Studies

 Open to: 12

 What is “Jewish Thought”?
 What makes a thought Jewish?
 What makes Jewish Philosophy Jewish Philosophy?
 How do the ideas of our greatest Jewish thinkers and writers relate to our everyday Jewish lives today?
-In what ways are we in fact Jewish thinkers ourselves?
+In what ways are we Jewish thinkers ourselves?
 In what ways is “Jewish thought” a living, ongoing, contemporary tradition?
 Reading a diverse range of sources – from Solomon Ibn Gabirol to I.L.
 Peretz, from Muriel Rukeyser to Hannah Arendt – students will dive head-first into these crucial open-ended questions, which animate and in many cases define modern and contemporary conversations around collective Jewish knowledge, culture and what we may begin to call Jewishness.
-To engage with these questions we will rely on various creative and critical tools, learning to read and write across multiple disciplines, including philosophy, poetry, sociology, history, cultural criticism and theology.
+To engage with these questions we will rely on various creative and critical tools, learning to read and write across multiple disciplines, including philosophy, poetry, sociology, history, cultural criticism, and theology.
 This course engages closely with the students’ concurrent English course, including collaborating on an integrated essay across and between classes.
-Students will also complete a 8-12 page “Senior Thesis” writing an in-depth research paper on a topic of their choosing relating to past, present and future visions of Jewish civilization and culture.
+The class culminates in the 8-12 page “Senior Thesis,” a transformative, in-depth research paper where students are empowered to delve into a topic of their choosing, unraveling the past, present, and future visions of Jewish civilization and culture.

 Subject Area: Jewish Culture